 Research

-Drones have attracted a lot of interest in many fields over the last two decades because of the expectation of effectiveness in accomplishing difficult tasks with limited risks.
-However, scholars studying the subject of effectiveness of drones have primarily explored it within the context of the War on Terror, specifically regarding insurgent behavior.
-We know little about drones’ effectiveness in non-combat areas like peacekeeping; hence policy makers and scholars stand at risk of basing the deployment of drones in peacekeeping on assumptions made of their effectiveness in combat.
+My dissertation research, now a book project, focuses on the deployment of drones for civilian protection in peacekeeping.
+While emerging technologies like drones have attracted much interest in many fields over the last two decades because of their effectiveness in accomplishing difficult tasks with limited risk, much of the literature on the subject of drones' effectiveness has primarily been studied in the context of on War Terror, focusing on insurgent behavior.
+We know little about drones’ effectiveness in non-combat areas like peacekeeping.
+Because of this limitation, policymakers and scholars stand at risk of basing the deployment of drones in peacekeeping on assumptions made of their effectiveness in combat.
+Focusing on the United Nations peacekeeping mission in the DR Congo, I fill this gap by answering two crucial questions: 1) Under what conditions are drones effective for civilian protection in peacekeeping?
+2) What shapes civilian support for their use in peacekeeping contexts?

-Relying on document review, archival work, and expert interviews with UN officials at the UN headquarters and mission levels, mission intelligence officers; peacekeepers; and humanitarian workers, I argue that effectiveness of drones in protecting civilians in armed conflicts depends on the quality of accompanying peacekeeping operational capacity to enable peacekeepers to intervene timely to avert attacks on civilians.
-And due to mission level challenges of UN peacekeeping, including inadequate infrastructure on the ground to analyze surveillance data and gaps in ground operational capacity, there is little evidence that drones have led to a significance impact on reduction of civilian violence, despite their presentation as transformational and revolutionary for peacekeeping.
+I employ a qualitative methodology comprising expert interviews and document reviews to evaluate the effectiveness of drones for civilian protection in peacekeeping.
+I conducted expert interviews with UN officials at the UN headquarters and mission levels, mission intelligence officers, peacekeepers, and humanitarian workers.
+Insights from these data sources suggest that the effectiveness of drones for civilian protection in peacekeeping depends on the quality of accompanying peacekeeping operational capacity to enable peacekeepers to intervene timely to avert attacks on civilian populations.
+However, mission-level challenges of UN peacekeeping, including inadequate infrastructure on the ground to analyze drone surveillance data and lack of ground operational capacity, cause the deployment of drones to be poorly integrated into other mechanisms of peacekeeping that enable peacekeepers to intervene on the ground to prevent armed attacks against civilian populations.

 Peer Reviewed Publications